Aryan1031/Assignment/Dropbox/PC/Desktop/internproj/Readme.md

 The results are printed as a DataFrame containing columns 'Employee Name', 'Event', and 'Event Time'.
 The DataFrame is printed to the console.

-File Path:
-The file path for the input CSV file is assumed to be 'your_file_path.csv'.
-You should replace it with the actual path to your CSV file.

-Availability of pandas Library:
-The code assumes that the pandas library is installed and available for use.